• Skip to main content

 Form the Kebab onto Wide Flat Skewers

-As youre forming the mixture onto the skewer, use your hands to evenly distribute the mixture onto the skewer and use your hands to gently press the meat together.
+As you are forming the mixture onto the skewer, use your hands to evenly distribute the mixture onto the skewer and use your hands to gently press the meat together.
 Then at the very end, use your thumb and forefinger to press indentations the length of the kebab.

 And of course if skewers aren't available, you could also make them into small burger or meatball shapes instead.